-The future looks bright for luxury retail in the UAE, and Emirati guests will continue to be a primary demographic to build lasting relationships.
+The future looks bright for luxury retail in the UAE, and Emirati guests will continue to be a primary demographic for building lasting relationships.
 However, not enough brands are taking the opportunity to tackle this topic head-on.
-We encourage forward-thinking brands to fully understand what their Emirati guests want from their experience in a post-Covid-19 world and make the necessary changes to both the store experience and the training of frontline teams.
+We encourage forward-thinking brands to fully understand what their Emirati guests want from their experience and make the necessary changes to both the store experience and the training of frontline teams.

 At CXG, we are committed to helping our clients tackle these issues in several ways:

 - Helping brands understand their guests better: we are delivering Focus Groups and interview programs with Emiratis to gain a deeper understanding of what they are looking for in a shopping experience.

 - Providing detailed data: we continually measure our client’s customer experience across multiple touchpoints and deliver feedback from real customers whose demographics match the specific target profile of the brand.

 - Academy programs: we help clients address their challenges through workshops.
 These include improving sales team communication and skills based on specific customer expectations and working with Learning & Development teams to create the right content for internal training programs.